thephez/dpp-spec/docs/identity.md

 | 2 | High | Should be available as long as the user has authenticated at least once during a session
 | 3 | Medium | Should not require user authentication but must require access to the client device

+### Public Key `readOnly`

+The `readOnly` field indicates that the public key can't be modified if it is set to `true`.
+The value of this field cannot be changed after adding the key.

 ## Identity balance

 Each identity has a balance of credits established by value locked via a layer 1 lock transaction.
 This credit balance is used to pay the fees associated with state transitions.